Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 ## Configuring Dokka plugins

 Dokka plugins can also have configuration options of their own.
-Consult plugin's documentation to see which options are available.
+Consult used plugin's documentation to see which options are available.

 Let's have a look at how you can configure `DokkaBase` plugin, which is responsible for generating [HTML](html.md)